jazzband/prettytable/README.md

 from prettytable import PrettyTable, THEME
 ```

+> Note, if you are using Windows, type `pip install prettytable[windows]`, so the color codes get reformatted to your OS.
+If color does not show for other operating systems, you can still do this and that may fix your problem.

 ### Using Themes

 After you are certain that you've imported the theme, you can quickly apply it.
 Now,